The War Cross

 The War Cross is available to all eligible members.
 Those interested in applying for the Cross can download the War Cross application here and the list of qualifying periods of service.
 For specific questions, please contact the point of contact for this award, Colonel Thomas Pike of the Patriotic Activities Committee.
 His email is firstname.lastname@example.org.

-This year the following Warriors have received their War Service Cross:
+In 2021 the following Warriors received their War Service Cross:

 - Philip K. Chamberlain